-Don't worry!
-We break down everything you need to know about the types of electric vehicles on the market, financing options, costs, rebates, and other considerations like insuring and maintaining an electric vehicle.
+Let’s break down everything you need to know about the different types of electric vehicles, financing options, costs, rebates and other considerations, like insurance and maintenance.

 Types of electric vehicles

-• Hybrid Electric Vehicles (HEV): A hybrid electric vehicle is powered by both electricity and an internal combustion engine that takes over if your electric power runs out or at higher speeds.
-There are two motors on board HEVs and a computer automatically switches between the two.
-In a hybrid electric vehicle, the batteries are charged through regenerative braking, a process where the car captures the reduction of speed and turns it into power.
-You don't have to plug in a hybrid car.
-HEVs are best for medium to long trips and travel between towns.
+Hybrid Electric Vehicles (HEV): Hybrid electric vehicles are powered by both an electric battery and an internal combustion engine that takes over at higher speeds or if your electric power runs out.
+A computer in the car automatically switches between the HEV's two power sources as needed.
+HEVs do not have to be plugged in for charging.
+Instead, their electric batteries are charged through regenerative braking, a process by which the speed reduction is captured and converted into power.
+They are best for medium-to-long trips and travel between towns.

-• Fuel Cell Electric Vehicles (FCEV): A fuel cell electric vehicle is a type of car that uses hydrogen to create electricity and produces water as an emission.
-These cars are able to keep running so long as there is enough hydrogen to keep generating power for the battery.
-You can refill them at fuelling stations that offer hydrogen and they charge faster than an electric car.
-They can have a range of 300 miles on a tank of hydrogen, making them perfect for travelling long distances.
+Fuel Cell Electric Vehicles (FCEV): Fuel cell electric vehicles use hydrogen to create electricity, producing water as emissions.
+These cars continue to run for as long as they have enough hydrogen to generate battery power.
+FCEVs are refillable at fuelling stations that offer hydrogen and charge more quickly than electric vehicles.
+With a range of 480 to 640 kilometres on a tank of hydrogen,1 FCEVs are perfect for travelling long distances.

 Financing

-Scotiabank offers an EV loan specifically to help people buy an electric vehicle.
-We also offer special programs for people of certain demographics looking to purchase a new car including the Grad Auto program for recent post-secondary graduates and the StartRight Auto program for those new to Canada.
+Scotiabank offers an EV loan to help people buy an electric vehicle.
+Scotiabank also offers special programs for people of specific demographics who want to buy a new car, including the Grad Auto program for recent post-secondary graduates and the StartRight auto program for newcomers to Canada.

 Leasing vs buying

-What's right for you will depend on your situation.
-Be sure to research the depreciation of the model you want to buy and the resale price to determine what makes the most sense financially.
+The right decision for you depends on your situation and needs.
+Research the depreciation and resale price of the model you want to buy to determine what makes the most financial sense.

 Other costs